bednarikjan/temporally_coherent_surface_reconstruction/README.md

 ```

 ## Acknowledgements
-This work was done while the main author was an intern at Adobe Research.
+This work was partially done while the main author was an intern at Adobe Research.

 ## TODO
 - [ ] Add support for visualizing the correspondence error heatmap on the GT mesh.